stephane-caron/awesome-open-source-robots/CONTRIBUTING.md

 - [TAPR Open Hardware License](https://en.wikipedia.org/wiki/TAPR_Open_Hardware_License)
 - [CERN Open Hardware Licence](https://en.wikipedia.org/wiki/CERN_Open_Hardware_Licence)
-- Creative Commons license may be OK, but not if they contain an NC clause at it goes against the [Open Source Definition](https://opensource.org/osd)
+- Some Creative Commons licenses are OK, but not those with an NC clause at it goes against the [open-source definition](https://opensource.org/osd)

 Ideally, build tools can all be bought online.
 For example, 3D printing in ABS or PETG works, but in tungsten carbide is not OK for all.
 Similarly, relying on a low-cost MEMS IMU works for most, but not a space-grade IMU.